Nominations Now Being Accepted

 Nominating a Law Enforcement Officer to Receive the Congressional Badge of Bravery

-Agency heads submit their nominations to the Congressional Badge of Bravery Office, which is located within the Department of Justice, Office of Justice Programs, Bureau of Justice Assistance.
+The submitting of nominations is by/at the direction of law enforcement agency heads to the Department of Justice, Office of Justice Programs, Bureau of Justice Assistance.
 Nominations are considered by either the Federal Law Enforcement Congressional Badge of Bravery Board or the State and Local Law Enforcement Congressional Badge of Bravery Board, which submit their recommendations to the U.S. Attorney General.

 The opening date for nominations is on or about December 15 of each year.
-When the nomination period is open, all nominations must be submitted through the online Congressional Badge of Bravery Nomination System, which will be accessible from this website.
+When the nomination period is open, all nominations must be submitted through the online Congressional Badge of Bravery Nomination System.

 PLEASE NOTE: The background of Congressional Badge of Bravery nominees may be reviewed as part of the selection process.
 Agency heads must submit nominations through the online Congressional Badge of Bravery Nomination System.